ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 When the mathematician is reading papers, it's not important for him whether the others are using the same exact notation.
-People may use the most obscure notations for their works, because they have to optimize for what they do.
+People may use the most obscure notations for their works because they have to optimize for what they do.
 The same way it works in our industry.
 It will never (never say never) converge to the single, commonly accepted language (even if it's multi-paradigm and is running on JVM).